-- There is no cost sharing for Part D adult vaccines recommended by the Advisory Committee on Immunization Practices (ACIP), even in the deductible phase.
-This includes, but is not limited to vaccines for: - o Shingles vaccines - Tdap vaccines (tetanus, diphtheria, and pertussis/whooping cough) - Hepatitis A - The cost-sharing for a one-month supply of a covered insulin product cannot be more than \$35 in any coverage phase.
+- There is no cost sharing for Part D adult vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) by in-network or out-of-network providers, even in the deductible phase.
+This includes, but is not limited to vaccines for: - Shingles vaccines - Tdap vaccines (tetanus, diphtheria, and pertussis/whooping cough) - o RSV - The cost-sharing for a one-month supply of a covered insulin product cannot be more than \$35 in any coverage phase.